 Keep Your perfume lasting longer with Vaseline

 Have your perfume stay on longer: for this trick, you need to rub a dab of Vaseline petroleum jelly on the areas you want to perfume.
 After letting it penetrate your skin well, you can perfume yourself in these places.
 Vaseline will make it easier to retain the smell of your scent on your skin.
 You won't need touch-ups throughout the day.

 Apply perfume to the pulse points of your body

 You make your signature scent last longer by applying it to the pulse points.
 Certain areas of your body are known to retain and absorb the smell of your perfume more easily.
 Therefore, it is essential to target the areas of your body to be perfumed strategically.
-Choose to perfume so-called “hot” areas such as the neck, behind the ears, in the neckline, or even on the inside of your elbows.
+Choose to perfume so-called “hot” areas such as the neck, behind the ears, in the neckline, or even on the inner elbows.
 Remember also to perfume your ankles and the backs of your knees so that the scent of the fragrance rises on your body throughout the day.

 Use matching scented lotion and other products

 Another way to maximize your fragrance longevity is to buy lotions, body washes, and other products like hand cream and deodorant alongside it.
 Many perfumeries offer matching products to complement their fragrances' aroma.

 Don't Put perfume on your hair brush

-It is well known that your hair is the best place to perfume to have the smell of your scent endure.
-However, the alcohol in your fragrance could damage the hair fibers and dry out your hair, so do not put perfume directly onto your hair.
+It is well known that your hair is the best place for the perfume to endure the smell of your scent.
+However, the high alcohol content in your fragrance could damage the hair fibers and dry out your hair, so do not put perfume directly onto your hair.
 By spraying your hair brush instead, your hair will be lightly scented and not get damaged.

 Don’t rub in perfume

 If there is one thing you shouldn't do when you put on your perfume, it's this one: never rub your perfume against your wrists after spraying!
 If you rub your wrists together, you'll make the strong odors in your fragrance disappear faster than you expect.

 Choose the right perfume for your skin type